Taylor Swift's feline Olivia Benson and other richest celebrity pets to know about

 Olivia Benson

-This Scottish Fold feline belongs to the Grammy-winning singer-songwriter Taylor Swift and has a net worth of USD 97 million (INR 797 crores approximately), according to All About Cats.
+This Scottish Fold feline belongs to the Grammy-winning singer-songwriter Taylor Swift and has a net worth of USD 97 million, according to All About Cats.
 Her climb to the richest celebrity pets list is backed up by her earnings from starring in multiple music videos with Swift, including “Blank Space,” and guest appearances in many big-budget ads by brands such as DirectTv, Diet Coke and Ned Sneakers.

 Olivia Benson also has her own merchandise line and the singer often likes showing off nice little jewellery pieces from the cat’s line on her Instagram.
 Taylor Swift’s cat is named after Mariska Hargitay’s popular character from the series Law & Order: Special Victims Unit (1999).